rgaiacs/swc-git-intermediate/06-rebase.md

 ![Mango grafiting.
 Picture "Bolivia_mango5" by CIAT available at https://flic.kr/p/7Eedqr under CC-BY-SA](fig/graft.png)

-The advantages of use graft is that it allows you to keep using the same pull request on GitHub for discussion and the Git tree will be easier to understand by humans.
+The advantages of use graft is that it allows us to keep using the same pull request on GitHub for discussion and the Git tree will be easier to understand by humans.

 We start moving to the branch that we will use as scion,